Chart Color Schemes

 Meringandan West features high concentrations of family households, with a higher-than-average median household size

-Family households account for 88.0% of all households, including 51.3% couples with children, 27.9% couples without children, and 7.6% single parent families.
-Non-family households constitute the remaining 12.0%, with lone person households at 11.7% and group households comprising 0.8%.
-The median household size is 3.1 people, larger than the Rest of Qld average of 2.5.
+Family households constitute 88.0% of all households, including 51.3% couples with children, 27.9% couples without children, and 7.6% single parent families.
+Non-family households account for the remaining 12.0%, with lone person households at 11.7% and group households comprising 0.8%.
+The median household size is 3.1 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households